 A native Texan, Dr. Christopher Holmes studied music theory at the University of Texas at Arlington and music history at Baylor University.
-He earned his Ph.D. in musicology from Indiana University Jacobs School of Music, completing a dissertation on the music of Peter Maxwell Davies.
-Holmes’s research interests are in music after World War II.
-He is particularly interested in the relationship between modernist music and the past and the ideas music conveys.
+He earned his PhD in musicology from Indiana University Jacobs School of Music, completing a dissertation on the music of Peter Maxwell Davies.

-At Anderson University, Holmes teaches in the music history and literature curriculum.
-He also teaches one section of the freshman liberal arts seminar.
+At Anderson University, Dr. Holmes teaches a variety of courses in music history and literature for music students and non-majors.
+He is also the founding director of the Community School for Performing Arts at Anderson University.
 He has previously taught music history courses for both undergraduate and graduate students at Indiana University.

 Associate Professor of Music

 BM, University of Texas at Arlington

 MM, Baylor University